dockur/windows/readme.md

   - you are not using a cloud provider, as most of them do not allow nested virtualization for their VPS's.

-  If you didn't receive any error from `kvm-ok` at all, but the container still complains that `/dev/kvm` is missing, it might help to add `privileged: true` to your compose file (or `--privileged` to your `run` command), to rule out any permission issue.
+  If you didn't receive any error from `kvm-ok` at all, but the container still complains that `/dev/kvm` is missing, it might helped by adding `privileged: true` in your compose file (or `--privileged` in your `run` command), ruling out any permission issue.

 ### How do I run macOS in a container?

-  You can use [dockur/macos](https://github.com/dockur/macos) for that.
-It shares many of the same features, except for the automatic installation.
+  Feel free using [dockur/macos](https://github.com/dockur/macos) for that shares many of same features, except automatic installation.

 ### Is this project legal?

-  Yes, this project contains only open-source code and does not distribute any copyrighted material.
+  Yes, our project contains only open-source code and does not distribute any copyrighted material.
 Any product keys found in the code are just generic placeholders provided by Microsoft for trial purposes.
-So under all applicable laws, this project will be considered legal.
+So under all applicable laws, we considered legal.

 ## Stars 🌟
 [![Stars](https://starchart.cc/dockur/windows.svg?variant=adaptive)](https://starchart.cc/dockur/windows)

 ## Disclaimer ⚖️

-*The product names, logos, brands, and other trademarks referred to within this project are the property of their respective trademark holders.
-This project is not affiliated, sponsored, or endorsed by Microsoft Corporation.*
+*The product names, logos, brands, and other trademarks referred to within us are the property of their respective trademark holders.
+This project not affiliated, sponsored, or endorsed by Microsoft Corporation.*

 [build_url]: https://github.com/dockur/windows/
 [hub_url]: https://hub.docker.com/r/dockurr/windows/